2025 Solar Incentives Guide for Perry, GA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost – for panels, accessories, equipment and labor – although the percentage may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum amount you can claim.

-Wondering how the ITC applies to your specific situation?
-Get in touch with your local Perry solar panel installer to get more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local Perry solar panel installer to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Perry solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Perry solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these might include tax credits, rebates and more.
-Incentives may be offered by your county or municipality, or by the state of Georgia.
-Some incentives may be available for only a limited time, while others are ongoing.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these can include tax credits, rebates and more.
+These incentives might be offered by the Georgia government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Perry